 (Amd) 3501.1 Scope.
-Welding and allied processes, cutting, open torches, heat_treating, power-driven fasteners, hot riveting and other hot work operations and equipment shall comply with this chapter, Section 116 and NFPA 51B for items involving building construction, services, or systems.
-Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+Welding and allied processes, cutting, open torches, heat treating, power driven fasteners, hot riveting and other hot work operations and equipment shall comply with this Chapter Section 116 and NFPA 51B for items involving building construction, services and/or systems.
+Pursuant to/Connecticut General Statutes, section 29-291a as amended by PA 21 165, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.

-CHAPTER 36 MARINAS (Amd) 3601.1 Scope.
-Marina facilities shall comply with the requirements this chapter and Section 116 for items involving building construction, services, or systems.
-Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+CHAPTER 36 MARINAS

+(Amd) 3601.1 Scope.
+Marina facilities shall comply with the requirements this hapter and Section 116 for items involving building construction, services and/or systems.
+Pursuant to Connecticut General Statutes, section 29-291a as amended by Public Act-21-165, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.